 National debt lowered from $22.3 billion in 1923 to $16.9 billion in 1929.

 Harding/Coolidge/Mellon Tax Cuts: After years of very high wartime tax rates, rates were reduced significantly under the Revenue Acts of 1921, 1924, and 1926, especially the latter, which was the crowning achievement of Coolidge tax program.
-The combined top marginal normal and surtax rate declined from 73 percent to 58 percent in 1922, and then to 50 percent in 1923 (income over $200,000).
+The combined top marginal normal and surtax rate declined from 73 percent to 58 percent in 1922.
 In 1924, the top tax rate decreased to 46 percent (income over $500,000).
 The top rate was only 25 percent (income over $100,000) from 1925 to 1928, and then fell temporarily to 24 percent in 1929.
-By 1927, 98 percent of the population paid no income tax.
 It is also worth noting that numerous “nuisance” taxes, such as on cars and theatre tickets, were eliminated.

 Significant Legislation of the Coolidge Administration